 Rule 25.
-Penalties for Failure to Comply with Rules
+Penalties for Failure to Comply with Rules55

 (a) Failure of Appellant to Take Timely Action.

 (b) Sanctions for Failure to Comply with Rules.

 Rule 26.
 Filing and Service

-(a)
+(a) Filing.

 (b) -

 (c) Manner of Service.

-(d)
+(d) Proof of Service.

 (e) Joint Appellants and Appellees.

 (f) Numerous Parties to Appeal Proceeding Separately.

 (g)

 (1) Form of Documents.

+(2) Index Required

-(2) Index Required.
+(2) Index Required erseded (3) Closing Uperseded

-(3) Closing.

-Rule 27.
-Computation and Extension of Time
+Rule 27. (a Computation of Time.
+58

+(b) Additional Time After Service.

+(c) Extensions of Time; By Which Court Granted.

+Motions for Extension of Time in the Trial Division.
+Motions for Extension of Time in the Appellate Division.

+(d)

+Rule 28 Briefs-Function and Content

-(a) -
+(a)

 (b)

-(c) Extensions of Time; By Which Court Granted.

-(1) Motions for Extension of Time in the Trial Division.

-(2) Motions for Extension of Time in the Appellate

-(1) Division.

-(d) Motions for Extension of Time; How Determined.

-Rule 28.
-Briefs-Function and Content

-(a) Function.

-(b) Content of Appellant's Brief.

 (c) Content of Appellee's Brief; Presentation of Additional Issues.

-(d) Appendixes to Briefs.
+(d)

-(1) When Appendixes to Appellant's Brief Are Required.
+~~/ (1) When Appendixes to Appellant's Brief Are Required.

-(2) When Appendixes to Appellant's Brief Are Not Required.
+(2) When Appendixes to Appellant's Brief Are Not

+Required.

 (3) When Appendixes to Appellee's Brief Are Required.

 (4) Format of Appendixes.

 (e) References in Briefs to the Record on Appeal.

-(f) Joinder of Multiple Parties in Briefs.
+- (f) Joinder of Multiple Parties in Briefs.

 - (g) Additional Authorities.

 - (h) Reply Briefs.

-- (i) Amicus Curiae Briefs.
+- [Reserved] (i)

-- (1) Motion.

-- (2) Brief.

-- (3) Time for Filing.

-- (4) Service on Parties.

-- (5) Action by Court.

-- (6) Reply Briefs.

-- (7) Oral Argument.

-- (j) Word-Count Limitations Applicable to Briefs Filed in the Court of Appeals.
+- Word-Count Limitations Applicable to Briefs Filed in the (j) Court of Appeals.

-- (1) Portions of Brief Included in Word Count.
+- Portions of Brief Included in Word Count.
+(1)

-- (2) Certificate of Compliance.
+- (2)Certificate of Compliance.